straysheep-dev/windows-configs/README.md

 WSL2 can traverse external USB storage devices mounted as filesystems to the host.
 However passing through a Yubikey or another USB device has various challenges and solutions.
 We'll use the documented `usbipd` method first.

+#### Troubleshooting

+**USB Detached (During Sleep)**

+If a USB device is "visible" to WSL, but is no longer actually being passed through by the host, run `wsl.exe --shutdown` to preserve as many open terminal tabs as possible before reconnecting the device.
+Each tab will allow you to enter `Ctrl+d` to close the tab or `[Enter]` to restart the session.
+This doesn't always work out but is a great way to avoid losing your terminal history or tabs.

 #### USBIPD

 - [Connect USB Devices (to WSL2)](https://learn.microsoft.com/en-us/windows/wsl/connect-usb)